MartinMcCarthy11/Workday_test/README.md

 - I did not use redux as I have very little experience using it (excited to learn though :grin:).
 Instead I choose to use context api in order to handle the global state that the search bar needs.
 - I extracted the api call out to a custom hook and used that it my context provider.
 This means my components only need to manage their local state.
 - The app is largely accessible and navigable by keyboard, both by up/down arrows and by tab.
-- I've noticed that the SearchResultItem components re-render each time you navigate with the keyboard. this is due to an onkeydown function being passed to the SearchresultItem for accessibility reasons(being able to hit enter when tab navigating).
+- I've noticed that the SearchResultItem components re-render each time you navigate with the keyboard.
+This is due to an onkeydown function being passed to the SearchresultItem for accessibility reasons(being able to hit enter when tab navigating).
 This something I would rectify before releasing to live.

 ### Tech used